CybersecurityHow Hackers Use AI in Cyber Attacks — and How to Protect Yourself

 print(f"Recommendation: {result['recommendation']}")

 Protecting against smart attacks requires smart defenses.
 Here are five practical steps that significantly boost your protection at zero cost.
+For a complete overview of cybersecurity fundamentals, read our Cybersecurity Fundamentals guide.

 1. Enable Multi-Factor Authentication (MFA) everywhere.
 Even if your password is stolen, the attacker still needs your phone.
 Use authenticator apps, not SMS messages.